ShizukaDonaghue/happy-beans/README.md

 This section also includes the number of likes for the recipe.

-If the user is logged in and has not yet liked the recipe, the like button (the pink love heart with a plus sign) is available and the number of likes is displayed.
+If the user is logged in and has not yet liked the recipe, the like button (the pink love heart with a plus sign) is available and the number of likes is displayed next to it.

 <img src="docs/images/testing/us-like-button.png" width=350>

-If the user is logged in and has already liked the recipe, the unlike button (the pink love heart) is available and the number of likes is displayed.
+If the user is logged in and has already liked the recipe, the unlike button (the pink love heart) is available and the number of likes is displayed next to it.
 The unlike button is intentionally subtle to discourage users not to unlike recipes.

 <img src="docs/images/testing/us-nr-of-likes-recipe-details.png" width=350>